matheustguimaraes/distributed-django-backend/README.md

 ## Requirements

-All required features were finished.
+All required features were completed.

 ### API service